EmilyCrossette/microbiome_cross_section/README.md

 # Stored Dairy Manure Microbiome Workflow

 In this small pilot study I examine drivers of microbial community and antimicrobial resistance gene abundances in stored dairy manure.
-After using GROOT and AMRPlusPlus for read assignment to Antimicrobial Resistance (AMR) gene sequences and Phyloflash to assign reads to
+GROOT and AMRPlusPlus were used for read assignment to Antimicrobial Resistance (AMR) gene sequences and Phyloflash was used to assign reads to 16S rRNA gene sequences.
+The files listed below run different statistical analysis to and perform some preliminary plotting.

 # Files
 2020-09_CONCOR_AMR_annotated.ipynb: This python notebook explores different data-preprocessing prior to running Canonical Correlation Analysis (CONCOR).
 The purpose of CONCOR is evaluate how metadata parameters correlate with AMR gene abundance patterns.